Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/06-fft2d_AIEvsHLS/HLS/README.md

 ### Design Details

 The design in this tutorial starts with a base platform containing the control interface and processing system (CIPS), NoC, DSP, and the interfaces among them.
-The Vitis compiler linker step builds on top of the base platform by adding the PL/HLS kernels.
+The Vitis compiler linker step builds on the base platform by adding the PL/HLS kernels.
 To add the various functions in a system-level design, PL kernels are added to the base platform depending on the application (that is, the PL kernels present in each design might vary).
 In the design, the components are added by the Vitis compiler `-l` step (see [make XSA](#make-xsa-using-the-vitis-tools-to-link-hls-kernels-with-the-platform)) and include the following:

 * `fft_2d` HLS/DSP kernel (`fft_2d.[hw|hw_emu].xo`)
 * Data mover kernel (`dma_hls.[hw|hw_emu].xo`)